What is a Hurricane Deductible and How Do You Know If You Have One?

 What's the difference between a flat named storm deductible and a percentage named storm deductible?

 Once that happens, instead of the standard deductible on a related home claim, your responsibility would be the flat named storm deductible or a percentage deductible of coverage A on your policy.
-The flat named storm deductible is not contingent on your Home's value.
+A "flat named storm deductible" refers to a specific dollar amount that a homeowner pays out of pocket before their insurance coverage kicks in for damages caused by a named storm, like a hurricane or tropical storm.
 If you don't have a "named storm deductible" listed on your policy, you have the standard deductible, or what we sometimes call a non-named storm deductible, for a home claim during a hurricane or other named storm.

 If your property's location requires a percentage deductible, you will have a 1%, 2%, or 5% deductible of your Home's value (coverage A).
 A lower percentage of deductible results in a higher annual premium.
 In comparison, a higher deductible lowers your yearly premium but will cost you more out-of-pocket in the event of a claim from a named storm.